pavankataria/SwiftDataTables/README.md

     /// - Parameter dataTable: SwiftDataTable
     /// - Returns: whether or not the horizontal scroll bars should be shown.
-    @objc optional func shouldShowHorizontalScrollBars(in dataTable: SwiftDataTable) -> Bool }
+    @objc optional func shouldShowHorizontalScrollBars(in dataTable: SwiftDataTable) -> Bool

+    /// Control the background color for cells in rows intersecting with a column that's highlighted.
+    ///
+    /// - Parameters:
+    ///   - dataTable: SwiftDataTable
+    ///   - at: the row index to set the background color
+    /// - Returns: the background colour to make the highlighted row
+    @objc optional func dataTable(_ dataTable: SwiftDataTable, highlightedColorForRowIndex at: Int) -> UIColor

+    /// Control the background color for an unhighlighted row.
+    ///
+    /// - Parameters:
+    ///   - dataTable: SwiftDataTable
+    ///   - at: the row index to set the background color
+    /// - Returns: the background colour to make the unhighlighted row
+    @objc optional func dataTable(_ dataTable: SwiftDataTable, unhighlightedColorForRowIndex at: Int) -> UIColor }
 ```